-Every stroke is different and everyone’s experience with the disease is different.
+Every stroke is different, and everyone’s experience with the disease differs.
 If a family member is seriously ill after a stroke, you don’t have to face the challenges of care alone.
 Palliative care, or hospice for some people, provides an experienced team who will listen to your needs and offer personalized support.

-- Home medical equipment and supplies such as a hospital bed, wheelchair, incontinence pads
+- Home medical equipment and supplies, such as a hospital bed, wheelchair, and incontinence pads

 - Help with transitions and advance care planning

-Hospice care is covered by Medicare, the VA, Medicaid and most private insurance plans.
-If someone is not eligible for hospice, palliative care consultations are typically covered 100 percent by Medicare and private insurance.
+Medicare, the Veterans Affairs (VA), Medicaid, and most private insurance plans cover hospice care.
+If someone is not eligible for hospice, palliative care consultations are typically covered 100% by Medicare and private insurance.
 If families have concerns about expenses not covered by insurance, social workers can help with financial planning and financial assistance.